 These financial reports along with the accompanying MFR Report will be required to be complied and signed-off by an accountant.

-In addition to your annual reporting requirements, Licensees are required to report their financial information or continued compliance with the MFR Regulation 2018 at certain times including:
+In addition to your annual reporting requirements, Licensees are required to report continued compliance with the MFR Regulation 2018 or financial information at certain times which include:

-- Where the Net Tangible Asset position has decreased by more than 30% for licensees within categories SC1, SC2 and Cats 1-3 or
+- There has been a decrease of the Net Tangible Asset position of more than 30% for licensees in Cats SC1, SC2 and Cats 1-3 or

-- Where the Net Tangible Asset position has decreased by more than 20% for licensees within categories 4-7.
+- the Net Tangible Asset position has decreased by more than 20% for licensees in Cats 4-7.

-- On expiry of the Licensee’s Professional Indemnity Insurance Policy;
+- Expiration of Professional Indemnity Insurance Policy of the Licensee;

 Who can provide reports

-- A partner in the partnership of the licensee; or
+- A partner in partnership with the licensee; or